 Clinical trials are expensive, can take many years to complete and have highly uncertain outcomes.
 Failure can occur at any time during the clinical trial process as a result of inadequate performance of a drug, inadequate adherence by patients or investigators to clinical trial protocols, investigators failure to comply with applicable laws, or other factors.
 Drug candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through earlier clinical trials.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials as a result of a lack of efficacy or adverse safety profiles, despite promising results in earlier trials.
 Our clinical trials for the follow-on indication of XHANCE for the treatment of chronic sinusitis or our other product candidates may not be successful or may be more expensive or time-consuming than we currently expect.
-If clinical trials for this or any other product candidate fail to demonstrate safety or efficacy to the satisfaction of the FDA, the FDA may not approve the product candidate and we would not be able to commercialize it, which could substantially harm our business.
+If clinical trials for this or any other product candidate fail to demonstrate safety or efficacy to the satisfaction of the FDA, the FDA may not approve the follow-on indication of XHANCE or any other product candidate and we would not be able to commercialize it, which could substantially harm our business.

-Delays in clinical trials are common and have many causes, and any delay could result in increased costs to us and jeopardize or delay our ability to obtain regulatory approval and commence product sales.
+Delays in clinical trials are common and have many causes, and any delay could result in increased costs to us and jeopardize or delay our ability to obtain regulatory approval and commence product sales, or our ability to maintain regulatory approval.

-We may experience delays in clinical trials of our product candidates or the time required to complete clinical trials for our product candidates may be longer than anticipated.
+We have experienced and may experience further delays in clinical trials of our product candidates or for our FDA-mandated post-marketing pediatric study for XHANCE, or the time required to complete clinical trials for our product candidates of FDA-mandated post-marketing pediatric study for XHANCE may be longer than anticipated.
 Our ongoing and future clinical trials may not begin on time, have an effective design, enroll a sufficient number of patients, timely enroll patients, or be completed on schedule, if at all.
 Our clinical trials can be delayed or terminated for a variety of reasons, including, but not limited to: